 In-District Activities with Members of Congress

-Connecting with a member of Congress or their staff in the local district is an essential element to building relationships with Congress.
-This training walks through the process of planning and setting up a successful activity with your member of Congress back home in your community.
-Planning an activity allows for a more casual conversation with a member of Congress to learn things we might not in a lobby meeting - what are the stresses they’re facing, like how much blowback do they face on climate, and how do they feel about the current congress.
+Connecting with a Member of Congress (MOC) or their staff in the local district is another way to build relationships with your Member of Congress (MOC).
+Simple activities include drop offs at the local district office and attending events where your MOC is already appearing.
+More in depth planning is needed to set up an activity with your MOC in your community that will allow for a more casual conversation with them to learn things we might not in a lobby meeting - what are the stresses they’re facing, like how much pushback do they face on climate, and how do they feel about the current congress.
 Strengthening your relationship with the office in this way will help position CCL as an ally and resource for members of Congress and increase the likelihood of getting a meeting and making successful asks in the future.
 For more information on setting up meetings in Washington, D.C., see Scheduling A Meeting in DC with Congress training.

 Planning the Activity

-For more guidance on how to conduct this research, check out the Getting to Know Your Member of Congress training!
+For more guidance on how to conduct this research, check out the Getting to Know Your Member of Congress training and also the BRIDGE Advocacy program.

 Another important component to consider before deciding on the type of activity you want to plan is your chapter bandwidth.
 Remember to coordinate with other chapters if yours is not the only chapter in the district or if you’re planning for a senate activity.
 Teamwork matters!

 If you’re planning to organize a larger event, make sure you have enough people that are interested and available to help plan, as well as attend, the activity.
 You also want to check with the event venue on capacity restrictions and any insurance requirements.
-For internal CCL insurance support, contact our Regional Events Coordinator, Kathy Orlinsky, at kathy.orlinsky@citizensclimatelobby.org.
+For internal CCL insurance support, review the process on the Proof of Insurance Form page.

-As you’re thinking about what type of activity you want to plan, try to pick a few options to offer the MOC, if possible.
+If you choose to plan your own activity, try to pick a few options to offer the MOC, if possible.
 Ultimately, you want to land on an activity that the MOC is excited about!

-If you'd like support in coordinating across chapters or finding a site to plan an event, you can reach out to your State and Regional Coordinators for help!
+If you'd like support in coordinating across chapters or finding a site to plan an event, you can reach out to your State Coordinator and Network Director for help!

 Activity Options

-- Chapter members sign a card and drop it off at the MOC’s district office
+- Chapter members sign a single card and drop it off at the MOC’s district office

-- Join your chapter on a hike, visit to local park/nature center, or park cleanup
+- Join your chapter on a hike, visit to local park/nature center, tree planting or park cleanup

 Larger, More Formal, Activity Options